ntiwari78/mgmt/ThinkingAboutThinking/ThinkAgain/InductiveThinking.md

 - In order for X to be necessary for Y, it must be true that whenever X is absent, Y is absent.
 This generalization is not true if there is one case of Y without X. Adding future cases cannot change the fact that there is still at least this one case of Y without X, and this one case will still be enough to refute the claim that whenever X is absent, Y is absent.
 This shows that the negative necessary condition test is indefeasible and deductive.
 - **X is not a necessary condition of Y if there is any case in the current data where X is absent and Y is present.**

+### What are the four conditions that need to be met in the positive necessary condition test?
+In the positive necessary condition test, there are four conditions that need to be met before we can reasonably conclude that something is a necessary condition.
+These conditions are:

+- **Absence and presence:** We have not found any case where the candidate condition (let's call it X) is absent and the outcome (let's call it Y) is present.
+This means that we have not found any examples where X is not there, but Y still happens.

+- **Testing variety:** We have tested a wide variety of cases, including cases where X is absent and cases where Y is present.
+This is important because we need to gather enough data to make reliable conclusions.
+We can't just rely on a few examples.

+- **Competing hypotheses:** If there are any other features (let's call them Z) that are always present when Y is present, we have tested cases where Z is present but X is absent.
+This helps us compare different hypotheses and determine which candidate is truly necessary.

+- **Testing enough cases:** We have tested enough cases of various kinds that are likely to include a case where X is absent and Y is present, if such a case exists.
+This requires background knowledge and understanding of what factors might be causally relevant.

+Remember, all four conditions need to be met before we can reasonably conclude that something is a necessary condition.
+Inductive reasoning is about gathering evidence and considering multiple factors to make informed conclusions.

+- **This positive necessary condition test does not pretend to be valid and is defeasible by future data, so it is inductive rather than deductive.**